How good are the titrations?

 The reverse procedure is also possible.
 Using the next "Submit" button, you can calculate what interval around the mean value contains 95% of all titration results.

 From the past to the future...

 The principal idea in statistics is the notion that more or less the same results would be expected if the same group of students would perform the same titrations again.
 Although the individual results would be different, the distribution of the results would be similar.
 The distribution of the measurements is often approximated by a normal distribution.
 This is completely defined by only two values: the mean and the standard deviation of the distribution.
-The spread around the mean value, as measured by the standard deviation, is directly related to the width of a confidence interval.
-Now, what is a confidence interval anyway?
+The spread around the mean value, as measured by the standard deviation, is directly related to the width of a prediction interval.
+Now, what is a prediction interval anyway?

 However, each student performed 10 volume determinations, and took the mean value of these as the final result.
 Obviously, the histogram of all these mean values shows considerably less variation than the individual volume determinations (remember, errors cancel out!).
 This means that the standard deviation of a mean value is smaller than the standard deviation for individual values.

 The histograms of the individual measurements and the mean values are depicted below.

 where is the number of measurements used to calculate the mean. , the Greek lowercase letter sigma, is often used as the symbol for the standard deviation and , the Greek lowercase letter mu, as the symbol for the mean (but the latter one does not occur in the equation).

 Confidence intervals are calculated in exactly the same way as prediction intervals for individual measurements, only the standard deviation for the mean is used instead of the standard deviation of the individual measurements.
 This formula also explains why the mean is more precise when we use more data: its prediction interval becomes narrower.
 Again, note that this does not mean that the standard deviation of the individual measurements gets smaller!